 In February 1999, Extreme agreed to lease 77,000 square feet for the purpose of being its primary facility in Santa Clara, California.
 The related cost of this lease is approximately \$120,000 per month.
 The lease expires in December 2002.
-Extreme expects to commence occupancy by March 1999.
+Extreme commenced occupancy in March 1999.